Sorikairox/santa-app/README.md

 ## Architecture choice

+### CSRV ?

+I did not want to create a `Single-Page-Application (SPA)`  to display different page, I opted for `Server-Side-Rendering (SSR)` after building the whole API.<br>

+Therefore, the end result is built with a `Controller-Service-Repository-View` pattern.

 ### Repository vs Store

 For the test's sake, I decided to create a `IStore` without data persistence after being retrieved.
 However, in real life situation with a Database, I would have created a `IRepository` and set a `sent` attribute to true.